pandiyaraji2i/rae_curvedbottombutton_package/README.md

 # rae_curvedbottombutton_package

-This is a template for the README.md.
-Replace the *README.md* with this, and fill in empty/missing details.
+Package to create a curved bottom view with Three button(2 edge buttons and 1 center button)

 ## Install